 To commemorate this great leaders life, his supporters built a small monument at the site of the crash.
 It wasn’t much of a display, nothing more than the plane’s engine mounted on a piece of cement along with a few plaques.
 One listed the passengers names who had died in the crash the other one was a short biography of the presidents life, selfless works, and dedication to bettering the lives of all Filipinos.

 It didn’t happen overnight, it crept up on me one promotion and added responsibility at a time.
 My job had become who I was; it had taken over my identity.
 It had taken years to build my resume but it was literally a few minutes on the side of a mountain in the Philippines that made me realize that I needed to change directions.
 This wasn’t a completely new thought for me I had already quit my job, packed a bag and planned a trip to Asia with no return date.
-I still didn’t know what I wanted to do next but it had become crystal clear that I couldn’t trade one company in for another.
-I needed to start working toward my goals in life.
+I had no clue what I wanted to do next with my career but I certain that I shouldn’t wait to be the person I wanted to be.

-Did I even know what I wanted to accomplish?
-I would have answered yes several months prior but on that day it didn’t seem clear at all.
+Several months prior I would have said that I had a clear idea of what I wanted to accomplish in life but on that day it didn’t seem clear at all.
 I always figured I would work hard, try to make as much money as possible and then use my money to help others around the world.
-That plan was no longer good enough for me.
-For the first time in my life I realized that I didn’t have to wait to become the person that I wanted to be.
-As we walked away from the monument I decided to the first step would be to update my bio.
+I have great admiration for Warren Buffet, Bill Gates, Ted Turner and the rest of the amazing people that participate in The Giving Pledge even if I never come close to their type of wealth I have always dreamed of having enough for my family to live a comfortable life and then give back the rest.
+This was no longer good enough for me.
+For the first time I realized that I didn’t have to wait to become the person that I wanted to be.
+As we walked away from the monument I decided the first step would be to update my bio.

 When we got down from the mountain I spent an hour staring at my journal, I was hoping to improve my existing bio but it felt like I was wasting my time.
-I needed to start fresh and make up a future for myself as if I had already accomplished all of my goals and I didn’t need a paycheck to survive.
-With my new-found creative freedom, I transformed myself.
-Without the boundaries of reality I was able to work on any project I wanted to or take any job I felt like.
+I decided to start fresh, make up a future for myself as if I had already accomplished all of my goals.
+With this new-found creative freedom, I transformed myself, at least on paper.